swift-serverless/aws-lambda-swift-sprinter/README.md

 ## Use of Docker Compose

-To test lambda locally with more complex environment it's possible to use Docker Compose.
+To test lambda locally with a more complex environment it's possible to use Docker Compose.

-All the examples in the repository have their own ```docker-compose.yml``` file to run the example locally listening on the port ```9001```.
+All the examples in the repository have  ```docker-compose.yml``` file to run the example locally listening on the port ```9001```.

 ### Start the Docker Compose